 Online sports betting at Rivers Casino

-Rivers’ temporary land-based sportsbook will launch first, followed by the permanent facility.
-Execs have stated the casino’s online sports betting offering will go live sometime in “early 2019.”
-They didn’t specify if mobile would be included in that timeframe, or just the desktop website.
-Our guess is that they will both launch in tandem, as they did in New Jersey.
+Rivers execs have stated the casino’s online sports betting offering will go live sometime in “early 2019.”
+It was not specified if mobile would be included in that timeframe or just the desktop website.
+Our guess is it will both launch in tandem, as it did for Play SugarHouse in New Jersey.

 Rivers will be much better prepared than any of its PA competitors, due its parent company’s experience with iGaming in New Jersey.